icaruszhu/foss/README.md

 Source: https://www.deutschlandfunkkultur.de/niklas-luhmann-archiv-der-blick-in-den-zettelkasten-ist.2156.de.html?dram:article_id=445878

 I first came across Niklas Luhmann's works when I was reading Teubner's book *Law as an Autopoeitic System* during a *Sociology of Law* course in Edinburgh in 2004.
-I even initiated a [Chinese Wikipedia entry for Luhmann]( https://zh.wikipedia.org/wiki/%E5%B0%BC%E5%85%8B%E6%8B%89%E6%96%AF%C2%B7%E5%8D%A2%E6%9B%BC).
+I even initiated a [Chinese Wikipedia entry for Luhmann]( https://zh.wikipedia.org/wiki/%E5%B0%BC%E5%85%8B%E6%8B%89%E6%96%AF%C2%B7%E5%8D%A2%E6%9B%BC) then.
 (The Chinese entry has evolved substantially ever since.)
 At that point, I was blissfully unaware of Luhmann's Zettelkasten ("slipbox") note-taking method.

 The basic idea of the Zettelkasten method is to build a personal knowledge system by using linked atomic notes.
 Luhmann himself uses physical "slipboxes" to store his handwritten notes with small cards.
 Nowadays, it is possible to digitally implement Luhmann's method with software packages.